 John Gallo is a geographer and landscape ecologist performing “action research” in conservation assessment, planning, and implementation.
 Action research applies best practices and explores scientific frontiers while performing applied conservation projects.
-It also puts the needs of clients, stakeholders, and decision-makers over those of research if they come into budgetary or methodological conflicts.
+One of his action research emphasized is on connectivity conservation:

-- building connectivity modeling and mapping software for prioritizing efforts,
+- Building connectivity modeling and mapping software for prioritizing efforts,

-- improving the design and communication methods for a key model input (the “resistance surface”)
+- Improving the design and communication methods for a key model input (the “resistance surface”)

-- incorporating climate change considerations, and
+- Incorporating climate change considerations, and

-- combining results from many focal species and structural connectivity analyses to make a single “master map” and web tool for connectivity conservation in a region.
+- Combining results from many focal species and structural connectivity analyses to make a single “master map” and web tool for connectivity conservation in a region.

 A second emphasis is on Landscape Conservation Design, a recent re-framing of conservation planning with increased emphasis on engaging stakeholders and end users in the iterative steps of convening, assessment, spatial design, and strategy design (iCASS).
-He is looking especially at:
+Within this realm, he is looking especially at:

 John has worked as an action researcher for 20 years with three non-profit organizations, and as a post-doctoral researcher in South Africa.
 He received a Ph.D. in Geography at University of California Santa Barbara (UCSB), with several fellowships and an award for exceptional “promise in Geographic Information Science.”
 He received, with top honors, his B.A. in Environmental Studies and his B.S. in Ecology and Evolution at UCSB.